Setsudan/SPMS/apps/backend/README.md

 ✅ Should throw NotFoundException if request is not found ✅ Should throw ForbiddenException if user is not authorized to accept the request ✅ Should create mentorship and update request status if request is accepted

+## Messaging

+### Messaging service

+#### getUserMessages

+✅ Should return messages for a given user
+✅ Should return an empty array when there are no messages for a given user

+#### sendMessage

+✅ Should send a message successfully
+✅ Should throw NotFoundException if receiver does not exist

+### Messaging controller

+#### sendMessage

+✅ Should call sendMessage service method when user is authenticated (10 ms) ✅ Should throw an error when user is not authenticated (6 ms)

+#### getUserMessages

+✅ Should call getUserMessages service method when user is authenticated (2 ms) ✅ Should throw an error when user is not authenticated (2 ms)